 CURRENT MARYLAND SCHEDULE

-We are presently collecting and intend to load container 126 on Friday, July 30th 2021.
-ETA in Lagos is early September 2021.
+We are presently collecting and intend to load container 129, on or before Friday, October 27th 2021.
+ETA in Lagos is late-November 2021.

 For freight in Maryland, please call +1 201 303 0433 or email: email@example.com for more details.